Your Guide to Temporary Car Insurance Options

 Non-Owner Car Insurance

 Remember: your homeowners or renters insurance does not cover you for driving.
 If you often drive cars you don’t own, such as a friend or family member’s car, non-owner car coverage includes injury and property damage liability, and can help you meet your state’s legal requirements.
-No matter the car you happen to drive, the financial protections and insurance benefits will follow.
+Keep in mind that non-owner coverage is secondary to the primary policy the vehicle itself is on.
+Non-owner car coverage will kick in for liability coverages only if the policy with the vehicle on it is exhausted in a claim in which the policy’s limits aren’t high enough to cover the loss.

 Your policy will complement the car owner’s coverage to reel in costs for damages or injuries that exceed their limits.
 Your insurance agent will be able to provide information about your specific policy.
 When you need policy benefits, the insurance company won’t require a deductible before coverage pays out.